alma765/reddit-to-twitter/README.md

    - Error: "Failed to download video"
    - Solution: Check if the video URL is accessible and if the script has permission to write to the download directory

+4. **Telegram Authentication Issues**
+   - Error: "Phone number invalid" or "Code invalid"
+   - Solution: Make sure you're using the correct phone number format (with country code) and the correct authentication code

 ### Logs

-Check the `reddit_to_twitter.log` file for detailed information about the script's operation and any errors that occur.
+Check the `social_media_to_twitter.log` file for detailed information about the script's operation and any errors that occur.

 ## License